Financial-Times/dotcom-page-kit/readme.md

     npm run storybook
     ```

+Before getting started on writing any code you may also find it useful to refer to the [contribution guide](contribution.md) which covers coding standards and expectations.

 ### Project structure

 The repository groups all public packages together in a single `packages/` directory.
 There is also an `example/` directory which includes several applications demonstrating the usage and aiding the development of various packages.